NinjaWeedle/CEPORT/README.txt

-CEPORT V2.2 - An on-calc utility for porting your 83+/84+ TI-BASIC programs to the CSE/CE
+CEPORT CE 1.0 - An on-calc utility for for porting monochrome 83+/84+ TI-BASIC programs to the CSE/CE

 This program will convert a TI-BASIC program made for the monochrome 83+/84+ to look correct on a TI-84+ CSE and TI-84+ CE.

+This is a port of CEPORT to the CE.
+It will not run correctly on monochrome calcs, the TI-84 Plus CE Silver Edition, or on CEs with OS 5.2 or lower.

 HOW TO USE:
-1. Install Celtic III.
-An app version of Celtic III is included for your convenience.
-(WARNING FOR DOORS USERS: USING THE CELTIC III LIBS INCLUDED IN DOORSCS7 WILL CAUSE THIS PROGRAM TO RUN EXPONENTIALLY SLOWER!)
+1. Install Celtic CE.
+To get it, go here: bit.ly/CelticCE
-2. Open CEPORT.
+2. Open CEPORTCE.

 You'll then need to enter the name of the program you want to convert.
 Once you've entered it, press enter.
 After that, just wait for the conversion to complete- The number in the bottom left represents the percentage of the conversion completed.